191Anki/docs/011-summer-plan-final.md

 Functional Requirements:
 + Users can register for an account, login, and logout.
-+ Users can upload only apkg files to the system.
++ Users can upload files to the system.
 + Users can delete files from the system.
 + Users can download files from the system.
 + The upload/download page automatically refreshes with an updated download list once a user uploads a file.